alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 If you have ever been out for drinks in the financial district of San Francisco, you may have stumbled across [Mikkeller bar].
 This Dutch beer hall is a great place to go with friends after work with an atmosphere that is just lively enough for great conversation.
 With an expansive draft list and selection of sours, it is the type of place that I want to always drink at.

-Now, if I looked up Mikkeller on Yelp I would not only get the bar itself but bars of a similar profile that are in the area.
-These additional options are very useful as I might not always want to go to Mikkeler, but would want to try a different place that has a similar vibe.
+Now, if I looked up Mikkeller on Yelp I would not only get the bar itself but bars of a similar profile that are in the area which is great if I wanted to try a place that had a similar vibe.

 ![](/public/Project_Fletcher/mikkeller_sf.png)

-However this type of search does not translate when Yelp is trying to base its search on a different location.
+However this type of search does not translate when you search at a different location.
 For instance, if I tried to search for Mikkeller bar in Chicago:

 ![](/public/Project_Fletcher/mikkeller_chicago.png)

-While you could possibly get similar results by searching for specific keywords like beer hall or gastropub, I felt that such a more specific bar search method could be implemented.
+While you could possibly get similar results by searching for specific keywords like beer hall or gastropub, I felt that a more specific search method should be implemented.
 Why is it that Yelp does not have a feature where the user could provide inputs on bars that they enjoy, and then expand on that search at a location of the user's choosing?
 This search method would also be able to capture less tangible aspects like ambience.
 Therefore I decided that for my 4th [Metis] project, I would build this feature using unsupervised learning and NLP techniques.

 [Mikkeller bar]: https://www.yelp.com/biz/mikkeller-bar-san-francisco
 [Metis]: https://www.thisismetis.com/